KnowageLabs/Knowage-Documentation/installation-guide/advanced-configuration.rst

 * set the value of configuration parameter **SPAGOBI.SECURITY.USER-PROFILE-FACTORY-CLASS.className** to ``it.eng.spagobi.security.GoogleSecurityServiceSupplier``, then save;
 * stop Knowage application;
 * follow Google Sign-In documentation in order to configure your Knowage application and to get the OAuth client ID;
-* create a text file whereever you want and paste the client ID inside it, for example: create file TOMCAT_HOME/conf/google.signin.config.properties with this content:
+* create a text file wherever you want and paste the client ID inside it, for example: create file TOMCAT_HOME/conf/google.signin.config.properties with this content:

 .. code-block:: properties
     :linenos:

     client_id=<your client ID>.apps.googleusercontent.com

 * add the ``google.signin.config`` Java System property that specifies the location of this properties file: in a Unix-like environment, edit TOMCAT_HOME/bin/setenv.sh and add

 .. code-block:: bash
     :linenos: